realworldocaml/book/en/compiler-output-formats.md

 ## Static type checking

-After obtaining a valid abstract syntax tree, the compiler then verifies that the code obeys the rules of the static type system.
+After obtaining a valid abstract syntax tree, the compiler has to verify that the code obeys the rules of the OCaml type system.
 Code that is syntactically correct but misuses values is rejected with an explanation of the problem.

-Static type checking is split into two logical phases in OCaml.
-The core language has a sophisticated type inference engine that automatically figures out types for your code without you having to write them out by hand.
-The module language lets you group functions together and explicitly manipulate and re-use them.

-While the core language has a strong emphasis on automatic inference, the module language is much more explicit about matching signatures and implementations against each other.
-You can consider type inference well suited to local bits of code (i.e. individual modules), and modules to establish abstraction boundaries between components.
-The module system scales up to the needs of large-scale software engineering -- some of the larger OCaml code-bases contain thousands of files and modules.
+Although type checking is done in a single pass in OCaml, it actually consists of three logically different phases:

+* a type inference engine that automatically calculates types for a module without requiring any manual type annotations.
+* a module system that assembles software components together via explicit knowledge of their type signatures.
+* explicit subtyping checks for objects and polymorphic variants.

+Automatic type inference is useful for writing succinct code for a particular task and having the compiler ensure that your use of variables is locally consistent.
+However, type inference doesn't scale to very large code bases that depend on separate compilation of files.
+A small change in one module may ripple through may thousands of other files and require all of them to be recompiled.

+The module system solves this by providing the ability to explicitly specify type signatures for a module, and also to re-use these signatures via functors and first-class modules.

+Subtyping in OCaml objects is always explicit via the `:>` operator, and so doesn't complicate the core type inference engine at all.

+### Displaying inferred types from the compiler

 You can explore basic type inference very easily from the top-level, or by asking the compiler to display the types it infers.
 Create a file with a single